asapdiscovery/asapdiscovery/asapdiscovery-modeling/README.md

 ```

 ## General Pipeline
-There are two steps for now:
+There are three steps for now:
 1. Prepare Fragalysis structures for use as ColabFold templates
 2. Prepare sequence input for structures to generate
 3. Generate structures from ColabFold